Slip and Fall Accident?

 Compensation for Slip and Fall Injuries

-Damages that a slip and fall accident victim and the victim’s family are entitled to recover may include hospital and medical expenses.
+Damages that a Philadelphia slip-and-fall accident victim and the victim’s family are entitled to recover may include hospital and medical expenses.
 Past and future lost earnings from hours missed at the victim’s job can be fully compensated.
 Emotional distress, such as depression and anxiety, caused by the effects of the injury can be also be considered in any award.
 Physical pain and suffering and/or loss of enjoyment of life can also be factors.

 What if I feel I was partly at fault for my accident?